rsprouse/feeling-responsive/developer.md

 ## Pulling the website to the ling server

 The dev and prod versions of the website have been set up on the ling server already.
-The gh-pages-dev and gh-pages-prod branches were cloned to appropriate folders (via `git clone -b gh-pages-dev https://github.com/rsprouse/feeling-responsive` and `git clone -b gh-pages-prod https://github.com/rsprouse/feeling-responsive`).
+The `gh-pages-dev` and `gh-pages-prod` branches were cloned to appropriate folders (via `git clone -b gh-pages-dev https://github.com/rsprouse/feeling-responsive` and `git clone -b gh-pages-prod https://github.com/rsprouse/feeling-responsive`).
 These locations were configured in the
 `200-cla.conf` apache configuration file.

-To update the contents of these folders, log in to the ling server and do the following from the folder root:
+To update the contents of these folders, log in to the ling server and `cd` to the appropriate directory for the `gh-page-dev` or `gh-page-prod` branch.
+Then do:

 `git pull origin --rebase --allow-unrelated-histories`

-Files are pulled from the appropriate branch, depending on whether you give this command from the dev or prod folder.
+Files are pulled from the appropriate branch, depending on whether you give this command from the `gh-pages-dev` or `gh-pages-prod` folder.